Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 Most babies can start doing tummy time soon after birth but check with your baby’s pediatrician first.
 You will want to be extra cautious until your baby’s belly button is fully healed.

-Tummy Time Positions
+Alternative Tummy Time Positions for Newborns

-When you baby is a newborn, you may want to start tummy time using alternate positions instead of the traditional lying with stomach-on-the-floor.
-Some positions that you naturally hold your baby in are great for helping to improve head and neck control.
+When your baby is a newborn, you may want to start tummy time using alternative positions instead of the traditional lying with stomach-on-the-floor.

 Tummy to tummy (or tummy to chest)